Homemade Dog Food - 5 Tips For Making Dog Food At Home

 Vegetables: Vegetables can make up about 1/4 of the meal and provide vitamins, minerals and fiber.
 Dogs get more nutrients from the vegetables if they are lightly steamed, chopped or pureed.
 Vegetables to include: squash, pumpkin, zucchini, carrots, peas, beets, yams, broccoli, cauliflower, green beans and sweet potato.
 Vegetables to avoid: onion, potato, tomato, bell peppers, spinach, raw beans, garlic, leek, chard and beet greens.

 Avoid Feeding Carbohydrates (corn, wheat, rice, brown rice & potatoes): Dogs lack the digestive enzymes to break down and metabolize carbohydrates.
 They contain no nutritional value for dogs and basically just go right through the digestive tract.
-Carbohydrates are often the main cause of many canine diseases, including obesity, inflammitory bowel disease, kidney disease and allergies.
+Carbohydrates are often the main cause of many canine diseases, including obesity, inflammatory bowel disease, kidney disease and allergies.
 The reason they are added to commercial pet food is that it cuts down on the production cost.

 Have fun and enjoy the results!
 Play around with different meat/vegetable combinations.
 See which meat and vegetables are your dogs favourite.